Kihumba/private-/Phase-B/Curriculum/08 - FrontEnd Development/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Github repo containing a clone of a simple user interface created using HTML and CSS.
+1. GitHub repo containing a clone of a simple user interface created using HTML and CSS.

 **Objectives**